10 Tips for Holding a Family Meeting

 Here is an example of some typical family meeting agenda topics:

-A. What happened last week
+- What happened last week

-C. Old stuff
+- Old stuff

-D. New stuff
+- New stuff

-E. Money stuff (There's always money stuff)
+- Money stuff (There's always money stuff)

-F. Something wonderful my family did for me
+- Something wonderful my family did for me

-G. Something wonderful I did for my family
+- Something wonderful I did for my family

-H. Questions/comments about anything that anyone needs or wants to talk about
+- Questions/comments about anything that anyone needs or wants to talk about

 7. End each meeting with a fun experience.
 This will encourage everyone to attend and participate.
 Plan your experience as a group and remind the kids that if they don't get to do what they want this time there will be another opportunity next week.
 This way no one will get their feathers ruffled and you will teach the kids about patience.
 Make sure that everyone can participate in the fun because leaving anyone out will cause hurt feelings.
 Also, you don't have to go somewhere and spend money in order to have fun.
 Try playing games, cooking or watching something interactive on TV like Jeopardy.

 8. Help each other resolve any issues.
 Remember that this is a bonding tool designed to teach as well as inspire everyone that being close as a family is the best thing for all concerned.
-Keep talking about things until everyone agrees or at least agrees that it's okay to disagree.
+Keep talking about things until everyone agrees or at least agrees that it's OK to disagree.
 Getting support and talking about choices will teach your children about fairness and about being a family.
 In areas where there have been difficulties, point them out gently and don't be punitive.
 This will encourage everyone to ask for help where he or she needs it.
 Remember that win-lose is the same as lose-lose when it comes to your family.

 9. Consult a therapist when necessary.
 If you are having trouble navigating some of the deeper issues you might want to consider bringing in a professional.
 Therapy isn't just for families that are breaking up or having problems with conduct.
 Most families have moments of difficulty or confusion as well as problems with communication.
 Being comfortable with getting some advice when needed will make your life a whole lot easier.

 10. Remember that it's never too late to become a family.
-Even if your kids are in their late teens and only communicate with you when they need food or money give it a try.
+Even if your kids are in their late teens and only communicate with you when they need food or money, give it a try.
 The kids will eventually respond to this process because everyone wants to be part of a family.
 It will motivate them more if you follow tip #7 and make the first meeting about planning some family fun.
-Never give up on making your family work, the only way to fail at this is by not trying.
+Never give up on making your family work.
+The only way to fail at this is by not trying.

-Holding a Weekly Family Meeting will be one of the highest return investments you will ever make.
-I believe that parents have two jobs, 1) To teach their children how to love and 2) To teach them how to live without their parents.
-The Family Meeting will help you accomplish both of these goals.
+Holding a weekly family meeting will be one of the highest return investments you will ever make.
+I believe that parents have two jobs, 1) to teach their children how to love and 2) to teach them how to live without their parents.
+The family meeting will help you accomplish both of these goals.

 So make your plans to hold best meeting you will ever attend, with the people who you love the most.
 It's a great way to spend an evening and a greater way to raise a family.